UAE: Cold callers worry about targets, salaries amid new regulations

 Meanwhile, several UAE residents have shared how cold callers often call at inappropriate times and will not take no for an answer.

 “I was honestly happy to read about the news,” said Briton Emma Stewart.
-“I have had people call me for credit cards, and no matter how many times I tell them that I am a stay at home mum and I don’t need a credit card, they would not leave me alone.
+“I have had people call me for credit cards, and no matter how often I tell them that I am a stay-at-home mum and don’t need a credit card, they would not leave me alone.
 I eventually had to block several numbers.
 I can’t wait to talk about this law to the next person who cold calls me.”

 Indian expat Aneesh owns a direct sales agency which services three leading banks in the country.
 He has been running the agency for more than two years and employs almost 50 people.
-According to him, the new rules will make the situation tougher than it already is.
+According to him, the new rules will make the situation more challenging than it already is.

 “Currently, our landline conversion rates have dropped significantly,” he said.
 “Ever since the name of the company began to appear on phone calls, people rarely answer.
 Out of 100 calls an agent makes, only 25 are answered.”